 What?
 Monoglycerides?
 Yep.
 I know.
 I was 100% with you there…initially.

-You can google it, but you’ll find some bloggers freaking out over it, wikipedia giving you a general understanding, and some ‘health’ sites warning you of these “bad” ingredients.
+You can google it, but you’ll end up with an assortment of viewpoints.
+You’ll find some bloggers freaking out over it, Wikipedia giving you a general understanding, and some ‘health’ sites warning you of these “bad” ingredients.

 But let’s think about this logically for a moment….mono means one, di means two.

 Glycerides are esters made up of fatty acids and glycerol molecules.
 One glycerol molecule attached to a fatty acid, or one glycerol attached to two fatty acids.

 The most common types of fat are triglycerides, but these are broken down naturally by enzymes to diglycerides and monoglycerides.

 Mono and diglycerides are used in manufacturing as emulsifiers.
 Something that binds certain ingredients together that don’t usually bind too well.
 Like oil and water.

 But where do these mono- and diglycerides actually come from?
 They are extracted mostly from plants, or animal products, or they can be synthetically made.

 Typically by breaking down triglycerides into the mono and diglyceride forms, just like the enzyme gastric lipase does in our stomach to some of the fat we consume.